Best phablet 2018: All the best big phones reviewed and ranked

 What makes a perfect phone even better?
 Enlarge the screen into phablet territory, of course.
 The only real difference this year between the Samsung Galaxy S9 Plus and the 5.8-inch S9 is the larger screen, albeit with a beefier battery to keep the lights on.

-There’s a beautifully vibrant AMOLED, quad-HD Infinity Display that shines even more so when you’re playing games and streaming Netflix or YouTube.
+There’s a beautifully vibrant AMOLED, WQHD+ Infinity Display that shines even more so when you’re playing games and streaming Netflix or YouTube.

-Consider the sharp 12-megapixel snapper, svelte chassis and larger panel and this is the best phablet you can buy right now.
+Consider the sharp dual 12-megapixel snapper, svelte chassis and larger panel and this is the best phablet you can buy right now – although the Note 9 might change the stakes once we’ve put that through its paces.

 - Lovely design